Automattic/node-canvas/README.md

 * `RGB16_565` Each pixel is 16 bits, with red in the upper 5 bits, green in the middle 6 bits, and blue in the lower 5 bits, in native platform endianness.
 Some hardware devices and frame buffers use this format.
 Note that PNG does not support this format; when creating a PNG, the image will be converted to 24-bit RGB.
 This format is thus suboptimal for generating PNGs. `ImageData` instances for this mode use a `Uint16Array` instead of a `Uint8ClampedArray`.
 * `A1` Each pixel is 1 bit, and pixels are packed together into 32-bit quantities.
 The ordering of the bits matches the endianness of the
   platform: on a little-endian machine, the first pixel is the least-significant bit.
 This format can be used for creating single-color images. *Support for this format is incomplete, see note below.*
-* `RGB30` Each pixel is 30 bits, with red in the upper 10, green in the middle 10, and blue in the lower 10.
-(Requires Cairo 1.12 or later.) *Support for this format is incomplete, see note below.*
+* `RGB30` Each pixel is 30 bits, with red in the upper 10, green in the middle 10, and blue in the lower 10. *Support for this format is incomplete, see note below.*

 Notes and caveats: